orefalo/g2/README.md

 ## FIXED / DONE

+* Validate that we are in a git repo before any action is run
 * Homebrew fomula is now live
 * allow g co <hash>
 * Many commands are now colorized